Angela E. Gradish, MSc, PhD

 I also love learning, and I can’t seem to stop going to school.
 I completed my BSc in Zoology at Western University, and my MSc and PhD in Environmental Biology at the University of Guelph.
 More recently, I’ve completed several professional editing courses through Simon Fraser University.

 I’ve been studying or working as an entomologist at the University of Guelph for the past 14 years.
-My research background is varied: Using bumble bees, butterflies, and agricultural pest and beneficial insects as models, I’ve studied pesticide toxicology, integrated pest management, insect behaviour, population genetics, phylogeography, and ecology.
+My research background is varied: Using bumble bees, butterflies, and agricultural pest insects as models, I’ve studied pesticide toxicology, integrated pest management, insect behaviour, population genetics, phylogeography, and ecology.
 I’m first or co-author on 13 journal articles, and I’ve received the elusive “accept as is” peer review on 2 of my first-author articles.

 As a graduate student and researcher, I have gained a lot of experience writing and editing.
 Because of my strong writing skills, I was promoted to de facto in-house (lab) editor and writing consultant.
 Through that role, I discovered that I’m passionate about helping people effectively communicate their science and achieve their writing goals.
 That realization led me to start March Hare Editing and Consulting so I can help even more people with their writing.